 The Florida Small Business Emergency Bridge Loan Program provides small business owners that sustain physical damage and/or economic injury as a result of a disaster with short-term, interest-free working capital loans to help expedite the critical reestablishment of business during the interim period following a tragedy and before other aid and insurance claims are processed.

 The program was created by the state of Florida and first activated in 1992 following Hurricane Andrew.
-Florida First Capital, which has fiscally administered the program on a pro bono basis since its inception, provides the loan underwriting and servicing functions.
+Florida First Capital, which has fiscally administered the program on a pro bono basis since its inception, provides the loan closing and servicing functions.
 Florida First Capital works in close collaboration with the Florida SBDC Network, which provides invaluable local assistance with bridge loan applications and submissions as well as business continuation services through its statewide network of offices.

 As a special note, Florida First Capital would also like to extend its hardiest congratulations to its own Lynn McDaniel, SVP and Director of Loan Administration, for her exceptional work as internal manager of the emergency bridge loan program for the majority of those years.